0paziz/My-Portfolio/README.md

 **⭐ Support / Follow Me**

-If you like my work, give a ⭐ on this repo and follow me for updates!
+If you like my work, give a ⭐ on this repo and follow me for updates